aicenter/road-graph-tool/SQL/proc_descriptions/get_way_in_target_area.md

 ## TODO list
 This part is about suggestions of what could be tested.
-- test that there is no record on return, when 1) there is no requested area; 2) there is no way intersecting with area
+- [x] test that there is no record on return, when
+    - [x] 1) there is no requested area;
+    - [x] 2) there is no way intersecting with area
-- test that there are exact records on return, when 1) there is a ways intersecting area, although there are ways, which do not intersect
+- [x] test that there are exact records on return, when
+    - [x] 1) there is a ways intersecting area, although there are ways, which do not intersect
-- test that the function raises an error when (not sure if it is actually possible that this function would raise an error).
+- [ ] test that the function raises an error when (not sure if it is actually possible that this function would raise an error).

 ## QA
-No QAs.
+- Q: I see `area` column in table `ways`.
+Obviously it is not connected to this context (meaning that it is not target_area).
+Still question is what is this column responsible for?
+A: -

 ## Code
 !!!
 Warning Warning